Stability and Sharper Risk Bounds with Convergence Rate $\tilde{O}(1/n^2)$: Introduction

 \section{Introduction}

-Algorithmic stability is a fundamental concept in learning theory~\citep{bousquet2002stability}, which can be traced back to the foundational works of \cite{vapnik1974theory} and has a deep connection with learnability \citep{rakhlin2005stability,shalev2010learnability,shalev2014understanding}.
-Simply speaking, we say that an algorithm is stable if a change in a single example in the training dataset leads to only a minor change in the output model.
-Stability often provides theoretical upper bounds on generalization error.
-The study of the relationship between stability and generalization enables us to theoretically understand and better control the behavior of the algorithm.
+Algorithmic stability is a fundamental concept in learning theory~\citep{bousquet2002stability}, which can be traced back to the foundational works of \citet{vapnik1974theory} and has a deep connection with learnability \citep{rakhlin2005stability,shalev2010learnability,shalev2014understanding}.
+Roughly speaking, an algorithm is stable if a substitution of single example in the training dataset leads to a minor change of the output model.
+With such algorithmic stability, the generalization ability of model is guaranteed.
+Owing to the relationship, the algorithmic stability is recognized as a powerful tool to explore the generalization.

-While providing in-expectation generalization error bounds through stability arguments is relatively straightforward, deriving high probability bounds presents a more significant challenge.
-However, these high probability bounds are crucial for understanding the robustness of optimization algorithms, as highlighted by recent works~\citep{feldman2019high,bousquet2020sharper,klochkov2021stability}.
-In practical scenarios, where we often train models a limited number of times, high probability bounds offer more informative insights than their in-expectation counterparts.
-Therefore, this paper focuses on improving high probability risk bounds through an exploration of algorithmic stability.
+In practice, researchers built the generalization bounds expressed in-expectation or in-high probability.
+While providing in-expectation bounds is relatively straightforward, their high probability counterparts are more crucial for practical optimization algorithms~\citep{feldman2019high,bousquet2020sharper,klochkov2021stability}.
+Because we often train models single time in practice, and high probability bounds offer more informative insights.
+Therefore, we focus on improving high probability risk bounds through an exploration of algorithmic stability.

-Let us start with some standard notations.
-We have a set of independent and identically distributed observations $S=\{z_1,\ldots,z_n\}$ sampled from a probability measure $\rho$ defined on a sample space $\gZ:=\gX\times\gY$.
-Based on the training set $S$, our goal is to build a model $h:\gX\mapsto\gY$ for prediction, where the model is determined by parameter $\rvw$ from parameter space $\gW \subset \R^d$.
-The performance of a model $\rvw$ on an example $z$ can be quantified by a loss function $f(\rvw;z)$, where $f:\gW\times\gZ\mapsto\R_+$.
-Then the population risk and the empirical risk of $\rvw \in \gW$, respectively as